jayqi/reprexlite/docs/docs/design-philosophy.md

 #> 2.0
 ```

+If this has convinced you, you can take advantage of reprexlite's ability to parse doctest-style code and easily convert those examples to reprexes instead.

 ## reprexlite's Design

 The primary design goal of reprexlite is that it should be **quick and convenient** to use.
 That objective drove the emphasis on following the design characteristics: